-- RECALL Accesses the console memory.
-Also decrements memory location displayed. - STORE Stores measurement in memory - READ Makes a measurement of the magnetic field. - FIELD Used during memory recall to recover the field reading after TIME has been depressed. - TIME Accesses the real time clock.
-Also displays the time at which readings were taken. - TUNE Displays and/or sets the magnetometer tuning.
-Provides display of the signal strength received from last reading. - OUTPUT Begins automatic output of stored data to external device. - AUTO Starts and stops automatic recording.
-Sets interval for automatic recording. - ERASE Erases a reading, the last group of readings, or the whole data memory.
-(Must depress twice to erase all data). - CLEAR Clears a keystroke or keystroke sequence. - SHIFT Accesses the key's numeric value instead of its function. - ENTER Designates the end of a key sequence and transfers command to console's processor.
-Also increments memory location displayed during recall operations (see RECALL).
+- Accesses the console memory.
+Also decrements memory location displayed. - Displays and/or sets the current year. - Stores measurement in memory - Makes a measurement of the magnetic field. - Used during memory recall to recover the field reading after TIME has been depressed. - Turns GPS recording on or off. - Accesses the real time clock.
+Also displays the time at which readings were taken.
+Bottom display indicates station number. - Displays and/or sets the magnetometer tuning.
+Provides display of the signal strength received from last reading.